Sorceriv/QVA/README.md

 # qva
 Qualys Vulnerability Assistant

+-04/05/2024

+--Added axios handleSubmit for connection between python model and react using CORS and Axios, to fix.

 -03/05/2024

 --Added text input and submit form, will connect with CORS, and will add open-close animations and draggable chatbox.